 - Hapalopilus nidulans – inedible (not poisonous)

-Omphalotus olearius – Jack o lantern mushrooms (these would mainly be found in California) – poisonous
+Omphalotus olearius – Jack o lantern mushrooms (not found in BC) – poisonous

 How to cook them?

-- Cook these really well, they pick up sauces/oils like sponges and taste a bit like chicken, some specimens can be bitter tasting though.
+- Cook these really well, they pick up sauces/oils like sponges and taste a bit like chicken, some specimens can be bitter tasting if they are old.
 Never eat them raw.

 - Small fry test – It’s a good idea to do an allergy test with a small piece of any wild mushroom even after you’ve positively identified the species.
 Cook a dime sized piece of the mushroom thoroughly, eat it, wait a few days and then make sure you don’t get stomach upsets.
 Many people are allergic to specific types of mushrooms.